 - If you are successful in gaining admission to the Bachelor of Laws (4 years) either of these units could count towards the Elective component of the degree.

 Note: This subject was previously known as 'Introduction to Legal Systems and Methods'.

 This subject serves as an introduction to law studies.
 Its objective is to start students on the path to achieving an understanding of how the legal system operates, the ways in which the law is made and the role of the law in society.

 Assignment 1: Written Assessment.
-1000 words.
+1500 words.
 Relates to Learning Outcomes LO: 1, 2, 3, 4 Quizzes: 3 quizzes at 10% each.
-Relates to Learning Outcomes LO: 1, 2, 3 and 5 Final Examination: 2 hours 15 mins - This exam will be offered online with supervision via webcam and screen sharing technology.
-More information can be found on our web page at "https://www.une.edu.au/current-students/my-course/examinations/olx-project" Final Examination Relates to Learning Outcomes: LO: 1‐5 UNE manages supervised exams associated with your UNE subjects.
+Relates to Learning Outcomes LO: 1, 2, 3 and 5 Final Examination: 2 hours 15 mins - This exam will be offered in hard copy at an established exam venue or online with supervision via webcam and screen sharing technology.
+Relates to Learning Outcomes: LO: 1‐5 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (30%)

 Current study term: 27 Jun 21 to 24 Sep 21